 If you really think you did poorly on the ACT, my best advice would be to continue your ACT prep even before you see the results.
 If you’re going to retake the ACT, you don’t want to fall out of the habit of studying.

 Even if you’re relatively confident in your test performance, you may still want to go ahead and sign up to retake the test.
 Even students who score well the first time retake the ACT.
 When you do get your scores, you can begin to focus your prep on the areas where you struggled.
+If you need some additional practice this time around, check out Magoosh ACT Prep.

 Stay tuned for your ACT results, ACT scholars.
 And no matter what, be proud!
 You’ve just taken a big step in the college admissions process, and that’s something to celebrate.